Franklin89/Blog/drafts/switching-google-authentication-to-oidc-in-asp-net-core-2-2.md

 }
 ```

-Since the [pull request](https://github.com/aspnet/AspNetCore/pull/6338) has not yet been merged I will need to use a different approach.
+Since the [pull request](https://github.com/aspnet/AspNetCore/pull/6338) has been merged but the release has not been made at the time of writing this blog post.
 The next option I have is to use the OIDC provider to connect to Google.
 In the long term this might even be better, because I will be using the generic OIDC Provider.

 ### Switch to the OpenID Connect Provider to Authenticate with Google